 • Provide first aid in the workplace amongst other environments

 • First Aid in the workplace: legal requirements and the role of the First Aider

 • Patient Assessment: Primary survey, vital signs, protecting casualties with suspected neck injuries

 • Respiratory Emergencies

-• Cardiac First Response: The chain of survival calling for an ambulance, starting CPR and using a Defibrillator.
+• Cardiac First Response: The chain of survival calling for an ambulance, starting CPR, and using a Defibrillator.

-• Wounds and Bleeding: How to deal with blood injuries, how to recognize different types of wounds and how to treat them, minimizing the consequences of internal bleeding.
+• Wounds and Bleeding: How to deal with blood injuries, how to recognize different types of wounds, and how to treat them, minimizing the consequences of internal bleeding.

-• Altered levels of consciousness how to treat shock and the recovery position.
+• Altered levels of consciousness on how to treat shock and the recovery position.
 Treating a casualty with loss of consciousness.

 • Musculoskeletal Injuries: treatment of broken bones, sprains, strains, and dislocations.

 • Burns and scalds, chemicals, electric shock: causes and treatment of burns, electric shock & electrocution, poisoning.